Contiguous United States: Non-contiguous areas within the contiguous United States

 Apart from off-shore U.S. islands, a few continental portions of the contiguous United States are accessible by road only by traveling through Canada.
-Point Roberts, Washington; Elm Point, Minnesota; and the Northwest Angle in Minnesota are three such places.
-Alburgh, Vermont, is not directly connected by land, but is accessible by road via bridges from within Vermont and from New York.
-By contrast, Hyder, Alaska is physically part of contiguous Alaska and its easternmost town, but the only practical access is by road through Canada or by seaplane.
+Point Roberts, Washington; Elm Point, Minnesota, and two nearby points; the Northwest Angle in Minnesota; a peninsula in Osthus Lake in North Dakota's Rolette County and a slice of land on the edge of Lake Metigoshe in Bottineau County bordering Winchester, Canada, are seven such places.
+Alburgh, Vermont, is not directly connected by land to the rest of the contiguous US, but is accessible by road via bridges from within Vermont and from New York, and nearby Province Point is accessible over land only from Canada, though no roads go there.
+In contrast, Hyder, Alaska, is physically part of contiguous Alaska and is its easternmost town, but the only practical overland access is by road through Canada.